ORS Guide

 ORS > Criminal Code > Property - General > 164.115

-(1) except as otherwise specified in this statute, value means the market value of the property at the time & place of the crime, or if that can't be reasonably determined, the cost of replacement of the property within a reasonable time after the crime
+(1) Except as otherwise specified in this section, value means the market value of the property at the time and place of the crime, or if such cannot reasonably be ascertained, the cost of replacement of the property within a reasonable time after the crime.

-(2) whether or not they have been issued or delivered, certain written instruments, not including those having a readily ascertainable market value, will be evaluated as follows:
+(2) Whether or not they have been issued or delivered, certain written instruments, not including those having a readily ascertainable market value, shall be evaluated as follows:

-(a) the value of an instrument constituting an evidence of debt, including, but not limited to, a check, draft or promissory note, will be considered the amount due or collectible thereon or thereby
+(a) The value of an instrument constituting an evidence of debt, including, but not limited to, a check, draft or promissory note, shall be considered the amount due or collectible thereon or thereby.

-(6) The value of single theft transactions may be added together if the thefts were committed:
+(6) The value of single theft transactions may be added together if the thefts were committed against the same or multiple victims within a one-year period.

 © 2020 - 2021 Ross Dargahi - Disclaimer - About